Yep. Lymphedema is breast cancer’s booby prize.

 Thanks a lot, breast cancer.

-Do you have lymphedema and if so, how has it changed your life?
+Do you deal with breast cancer’s booby prize, lymphedema, and if so, how has it changed your life?

 Was your lymphedema risk discussed and were baseline measurements taken?